 Crowdfunding is increasingly becoming one of the best startup funding options for almost all types of startups.
 It’s a collective cooperation of people who pool their money and resources together to support efforts initiated by others.
-This networking and cooperation, where it helps startups to grow, also allows the investors to put their money in something that they truly believe in.
+This networking and cooperation, where it helps startups to grow faster, also allows the startup investors to put their money in something that they truly believe in.

 The popularity of crowdfunding can be understood with the fact that new crowdfunding platforms launch literally every day!
 But, you may also know the fact that the overwhelmingly, crowdfunding campaigns do not meet their fundraising goals!
 Almost 89% of the projects fail to reach their crowdfunding targets.

 The reason that why only 11% of crowdfunding campaigns are successful is nothing other than improper planning.
 Besides that, most of the first time crowdfunding campaigners do not know how to develop the campaign materials, how to engage the audience and where to promote the campaign!